Hand & Upper Extremity Fellowship

 • Orthopedic Hand Elective Surgeries, New England Baptist Hospital

-By spending dedicated time on both orthopedic and plastics surgery, working under the supervision of diverse faculty, as well rotating in a multitude of settings, fellows obtain exposure to a broad range of cases, from the most common to the most complex.
+By spending dedicated time on both orthopedic and plastic surgery, working under the supervision of diverse faculty, and rotating in a multitude of settings, fellows are exposed to a broad range of cases, from common to the most complex.
 Throughout the year, fellows learn diverse approaches in treating problems of the hand.
-This integrative approach results in better care of patients, better trained hand surgeons, and more innovative approaches in the medical treatment of the upper extremity.
+This integrative approach results in better care of patients, better-trained hand surgeons, and more innovative approaches in the medical treatment of the upper extremity.

 Fellows are responsible for covering cases in the ER, OR, as well as in private clinics and a weekly trauma clinic.
 In the trauma clinic, fellows treat patients referred from the ER.
 Depending upon the rotation, the fellow spends three to four days per week in the operating room.
 The fellows spend at least a day per week in the ambulatory setting, participating in clinics of the attending faculty, as well as a trauma clinic.
 They also participate with hand attending surgeons in hand call.
-Fellows consult and treat patients referred from the ER, plan and perform surgery and then follow-up with the patients throughout the year in the weekly clinic.
-Their weekly clinic experiences also allow for an in depth, year-long experience in the continuity of care for patients.
-They also see patients and also serve as teachers and mentors to residents and medical students.
+Fellows consult and treat patients referred from the ER, plan and perform surgery and then follow up with the patients throughout the year in the weekly clinic.
+Their weekly clinic experiences also provide an in-depth, year-long opportunity to develop continuity of care for patients.
+They also see patients and serve as teachers and mentors to residents and medical students.

-Some of the cases seen in the trauma clinic, as well as from the cases of the attending surgeons, are re-evaluated during the Thursday Hand Surgical Indications Conference.
+Some of the cases seen in the trauma clinic, as well as those from the attending surgeons, are re-evaluated during the Thursday Hand Surgical Indications Conference.
 At the conference, anatomy, diagnosis, operative planning and surgical techniques are emphasized.
 Rehabilitation and occupational therapy are also a priority.
 In this conference, fellows learn different perspectives and approaches to hand surgery.

 The Hand/Microsurgery Fellowship offers a wealth of resources and learning opportunities.
-In addition to attending a weekly Hand Surgery Indications Conference, fellows also participate in a weekly Core Hand Curriculum, which also incorporates classic articles and current literature review.
-While on the Plastic Surgery Rotation, the fellow participates in the didactic meetings and M&M of the Division of Plastic Surgery.
-He can also attend the Vascular Anomalies Conference at Children's Hospital.
+In addition to attending a weekly Hand Surgery Indications Conference, fellows participate in a weekly Core Hand Curriculum, that incorporates classic articles and current literature reviews.
+During Plastic Surgery Rotation, the fellow participates in the didactic meetings and M&M sessions of the Division of Plastic Surgery.
+The fellow can also attend the Vascular Anomalies Conference at Children's Hospital.
 When on the Orthopedic Service, fellows attend the Orthopedic Grand Rounds and M&M. Monthly, the fellow attends a city-wide Hand Journal Club attended by fellows and faculty from the BIDMC, Brigham and Women's Hospital, Children's Hospital and the Massachusetts General Hospital.
 Once or twice a year, a hand dissection/cadaver lab is also offered.

-While on plastic surgery, fellows are required to give an hour long hand conference once a month.
-While on orthopedics, fellows are responsible for organizing a weekly Hand Surgical Indications Conference.
-The fellow is expected to be a mentor to junior residents and medical students.
-He/She will also be required to give a year-end presentation on the fellowship year.
+While on Plastic Surgery rotation, fellows are required to give an hour-long hand conference once a month.
+While on Orthopedics, fellows are responsible for organizing a weekly Hand Surgical Indications Conference.
+The fellow is expected t mentor junior residents and medical students.
+They will also be required to give a year-end presentation on the fellowship year.

 Program Director